Our CRA Charitable Status Number: 74037 8724 RR0001

 Yes, Airdrie P.O.W.E.R. could not be where we are without the generous help of volunteers.
-Opportunities to volunteer are limited currently with the COVID restrictions, but please contact us to get on our volunteer list, and let us know of any special skills or interests!
+Please contact us to get on our volunteer list, and let us know of any special skills or interests!

 Why isn't the shelter an overnight facility?

-The Day Shelter facility is Phase 1 of our 3 phase plan, our eventual goal is to move to phase 2 and build an overnight shelter, phase 3 is long term housing.
+The Day Shelter facility is Phase 1 of our 3 phase plan, our eventual goal is to move to phase 2 and build an overnight shelter, and then phase 3 is long term housing.
 The Day Shelter plays an important role, as over 90% of women who leave abusive relationships never stay in an overnight shelter.
 There are many reasons why they do not, and each woman is unique.
 However, we feel strongly that these women need support for their situations and circumstances.
 The Day Shelter is here for women who do not or can not use a traditional shelter facility, as well as being here for women who have already left and need continued support.
-We take safety seriously and if a woman is in danger we will help her find a shelter or other arrangements.
+We take safety seriously and if a woman is in danger we will help her find an overnight shelter or other arrangements.